nyu-pl-fa22/hw07-sol/README.md

 A stub of the environment-based interpreter is provided by the function `eval_with_envs` in `eval.ml`.
 You only need to complete the missing nested function `eval`, which is the actual interpreter and has the type given above.
-Since we ensure that prog is closed (i.e. has no free variables) we can start evaluation of the term `t` passed to `eval_with_envs` with an empty environment `[]`.
+Since we ensure that the initial input term is closed (i.e. has no free variables) we can start evaluation of the term `t` passed to `eval_with_envs` with an empty environment `[]`.

 You will have to write your own unit tests to test your code.
-If you want to test your code using the main executable `miniml.native`, you can use the command line option `-bonus`, which will call `eval_with_envs` with the parsed input program.
+If you want to test your code using the MiniML executable, you can use the command line option `-bonus`, which will call `eval_with_envs` with the parsed input program.